simsoba-research/simsoba-research.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Tutor – Big Data Master’s Program"
+title: "Mathematics and Physics Teacher"
 collection: teaching
-venue: "École Polytechnique de Lomé"
+venue: "Public High Schools"
-location: "Lomé, Togo"
+location: "Kara, Togo"
-date: 2023-01-01
+date: 2019-01-01
 ---

-**Graduate Tutoring (Volunteer)**

-Provided tutorial instruction in **inferential statistics** and **optimization** to first-year Master’s students enrolled in the Big Data program.
+Delivered secondary-level instruction in mathematics and physics, with emphasis on conceptual understanding, analytical reasoning, and systematic problem-solving.

-### Inferential Statistics
+### Mathematics
+- Probability and combinatorics
+- Set theory and proof techniques
-- Hypothesis testing and confidence intervals
+- Polynomial and rational functions
-- Parameter estimation and likelihood-based inference
+- Limits, continuity, and differentiability
-- Sampling distributions and asymptotic results
+- Sequences and complex numbers

-### Optimization
+### Physics
+- Kinematics and dynamics
+- Oscillations and waves
-- Unconstrained and constrained optimization
+- Electrostatics and circuits
-- Lagrange multipliers and KKT conditions
+- AC and RLC circuits
-- Gradient-based optimization
-- Convex optimization fundamentals
+- Thermodynamics